Verification of Investor Accreditation and Sophistication

 • The difference between accreditation (financial capacity) and sophistication (knowledge and experience)

-• When and how verification of accreditation is required
+• When and how verification of accreditation is required, and which evidence is acceptable

 Accredited Investor Standards